kirankunapuli/kirankunapuli/README.md

 - ⚡ Fun fact: ...
 -->

-### Principal Data Scientist at Tokopedia, Hyderabad | Kaggle 2x Expert
+### Senior Lead Data Scientist at Tokopedia, Hyderabad | Kaggle 2x Expert

-I have 9+ years of total IT experience with 6+ years of experience as Data Scientist, currently working at Tokopedia, Hyderabad.
+I have 10+ years of total IT experience with 7+ years of experience as a Data Scientist, currently working at Tokopedia, Hyderabad.

-- 2021 - Present: Principal Data Scientist at Tokopedia, Hyderabad.
+- 2021 - Present: Senior Lead Data Scientist at Tokopedia, Hyderabad.

 - 2019 - 2021: Data Scientist at ADP, Hyderabad.